dogcomplex/ComfyUI-LOKI/documentation/NODE_SPECIFICATIONS.md

   - `<node_folder>/folder.ico`
 - The icon will also be used for additional glamour assets.
 - `ICON` should be considered as an optional override to the node's fallback `EMOJI_ICON` (specified in `NAME` layer).
+- If we have a workflow, it should have a visual representation where the workflow is embedded in the metadata.
+This could trivially be the icon, or could be more complex like the visual node representation (glamour) of the workflow itself.
+Specify the filename for this in CONFIG but likely <node_folder>/<node_name>_workflow.png or similar.

 ##### GLAMOUR UI LAYER:
 - `<node_folder>/glamour/glamour.json` Describes the UI behavior of this node to be implemented with the `ComfyUI-LOKI/nodes/glamour` UI-generating node.